 In Texas, for example, which only requires a 60-day wait before the hearing to finalize your divorce can be held, if you live in Bexar County and want to represent yourself rather than hire a lawyer, it takes three to six times longer than that to end your marriage.
 That’s because the Bexar County Staff Attorney’s office, where all divorce cases filed by people without an attorney, or pro se, must be reviewed for legal sufficiency can the matter be set for a hearing to finalize the divorce, making the estimated time for the review process is anywhere from six to 12 months--several months longer than the 60-day required waiting period in Texas.

 There may be times when judges should require a hearing before finalizing a divorce, even if the parties have entered into a written agreement, such as (1) a child support amount that deviates significantly from the guidelines, (2) denying reasonable visitation to a non-custodial parent, and (3) one spouse receiving little or no property despite having limited means for self-support.
-When not of these is the case, it may be a waste of judicial resources, not to mention the added stress on the parties (ex. unpaid time away from work, arrange a babysitter and possibly transportation) to always require a hearing to finalize an uncontested divorce by agreement.
+When not of these is the case, it may be a waste of judicial resources to require a hearing to finalize an uncontested divorce with an agreement.